accurate-driven/slack-noti-bot/README.md

-# Windows 11 Notification to Slack Bot
+# Windows Notification to Slack Bot

-This bot monitors Windows 11 desktop notifications and forwards them to a Slack workspace.
+This bot monitors Windows desktop notifications and forwards them to a Slack workspace.

 ## Features

-- Reads Windows 11 notifications directly from the notification database
+- Reads Windows notifications directly from the notification database
 - Sends notifications to Slack workspace
 - Configurable via environment variables
 - No UI required - runs as a background script
+- Works on Windows 10 (1809+) and Windows 11

 ## Prerequisites

-- Windows 11
+- Windows 10 or Windows 11
-- Python 3.8 or higher
+- Python 3.8 or higher (only needed for building, not for running the executable)
 - A Slack workspace with a bot token

 ## Setup Guide

+### Option A: Run as Python Script (Development)

-### 1. Install Dependencies
+#### 1. Install Dependencies

 ```bash
 pip install -r requirements.txt